Siraj-Abdulkadir/FlowMade/README.md

 # FlowMade
-Allows users to design stunning flowcharts
+Allows users to design and create stunning flowcharts